 How to Minimize the Appearance of Pores:

 One of the easiest ways to enhance the quality of your skin and make your pores appear smaller is to thoroughly remove any oil, dirt and other impurities that are lying on the surface.
-The quickest way to do this to employ our ride or die K-Beauty rule – double cleansing.
-It’s super simple, all you do is cleanse your skin using an oil cleanser, and then you cleanse once more using a foam, cream or gel cleanser, whichever formula suits your skin type (check out our cleanser guide here).
+The quickest way to do this to employ our ride or die K-beauty rule – double cleansing.
+It’s super simple, just cleanse first using an oil cleanser, and then cleanse once more using a foam, cream or gel cleanser, whichever formula suits your skin type (check out our cleanser guide here).
 The better you get at cleansing, the less dirt and oil will clog your pores, which will help to minimize their appearance.